Equity Research Associate Salary

 Popular Skills for Equity Research Associate

-Typical Equity Research Associates report a focused set of job skills.
+Survey takers who work as Equity Research Associates typically report just a few professional skills.
 Most notably, skills in Financial Modeling, Financial Analysis, Microsoft Excel, and Research Analysis are correlated to pay that is above average.
-At the other end of the pay range are skills like Research Analysis and Microsoft Excel.
-Most people skilled in Financial Analysis are similarly competent in Research Analysis.
+Skills that are correlated to lower pay, on the other hand, include Research Analysis and Microsoft Excel.
+For most people, competency in Financial Analysis indicates knowledge of Research Analysis.

 Pay Difference by Location